nonnoz/AR-Indoor-Navigation/README.md

 User should stand at the specific start point when start the application. <br>
 **Testing the second and third method**<br>
 The start point could be anywhere.
 For the best guidance experience, the virtual car need to be placed at the middle of the road and level with the elevator.<br>

+### Device specification

+The code now is suitable for using iPad.
+It also provide iPhone setting.

+**To modify from iPad setting to iPhone:**

+1. Open the project in a texteditor such as Visual Studio Code.
+2. Search "iPhone", find places that need to be modified.
+3. Comment and uncomment corresponding code.
+4. Reload/restart the application.